hieu-lee/tic-tac-toe/README.md

 ## Packaging

+1. bundling backend as frontend asset with `pyinstaller server.spec --clean --distpath ./front/src/assets/python`
-1. Go into the `front` directory
+2. Go into the `front` directory
-2. Run `npm run package` to create a production build of our app
+3. Run `npm run make` to create a production build of our app

-* This will package python backend into binary executable
+  - This will package python backend into binary executable
-* The package will be created in `front/out` directory
+  - The package will be created in `./front/out` directory
+4. To run frontend packaged with backend:
+  + For debugging, run the commands [here](https://github.com/hieu-lee/we-got-this/blob/0a84f9c373b4c87d5239057d16cd2b122e5ae8c4/front/mprocs.yaml#L1-L1)
+  + For production run `open front/out/FormFillerAI-darwin-arm64/FormFillerAI.app/`

 ## Quick Local Backend Test Run